Tier1Security/Watchtower-Agent/README.md

 ## Features
 1. Pushes security events to the cloud (will add the demo server for this soon)
 2. Blocks IP addresses by adding them to the windows firewall.
+This feature is working and has been tested on both Windows 10 and Windows 11 machines.

 ## Installation
 For the time being, please use either an IDE of your choosing and import the existing dotnet solution.
 Either that or you can download the run the executable directly.